keurfonluu/AIPycker/README.rst

 :Author: Keurfon Luu
 :Web site: https://github.com/keurfonluu/pycker
 :Copyright: This document has been placed in the public domain.
-:License: StochOPy is released under the MIT License.
+:License: Pycker is released under the MIT License.

 **NOTE**: Pycker has been implemented in the frame of my Ph.
 D. thesis.
 If you find any error or bug, or if you have any suggestion, please don't hesitate